o-ran-sc/sim-a1-interface/near-rt-ric-simulator/README.md

 The simulator handles the requests that are defined in the A1 open API yaml file.
 All these requests are implemented in the a1.py file in the source folder.
 In addition, a number of administrative functions are also supported and implemented by the main.py in the source folder.

 The section below outlines the supported open api REST operations as well as the adminstrative REST operations.
+For the documentation of the common parts in the admin API, see [Common Functions](https://docs.o-ran-sc.org/projects/o-ran-sc-sim-a1-interface/en/latest/simulator-api.html#common-functions).

 # Supported operations in simulator OSC 2.1.0

+For the complete yaml specification, see [openapi.yaml](../near-rt-ric-simulator/api/OSC_2.1.0/openapi.yaml).

 URIs for A1:
 | Function              | Path and parameters |